chrisquince/STRONG/README.md

 The config yaml file is used to store the parameters of a run.
 It is divided into sections with parts corresponding to the different steps of the pipeline.
-This is the test_config.yaml for the Test data set
+This is the test_config.yaml for the Test data set as an example.
+We will deal with parameters that are specific to these steps below in the relevant steps but we will highlight a few general parameters here.

 ```
 # ------ Samples ------